People with disability run businesses, work in business, or maybe want to find the right job and the right employer for them.

 - always ask a person if he or she would like help.
 Do not assume they need assistance

-Contact: BLITS (Business Leaders Innovative Thoughts and Solutions) for information about how you can make your business more welcoming to people with disability.
+Contact: the ACT Inclusion Council for information about how you can make your business more welcoming to people with disability.

 Advocacy for Inclusion

 This organisation can deliver public workshops, or on demand in house training, in Inclusion and Awareness – understand more about the experiences of people with disabilities, and how to be inclusive, collaborative, and comfortable around people with disabilities.